The program is based on an annual open call launched at the end of the year.

 **By applying to this program, you agree that, if selected, you will endeavour to realise your proposal.
 If the proposal is not realised within the timeline agreed upon, you may be asked to partially or fully reimburse Mophradat.

-This program is partially supported by the Flemish Department of Foreign Affairs and The Andy Warhol Foundation for the Visual Arts.
+This program is partially supported by the Flemish Government and The Andy Warhol Foundation for the Visual Arts.

 The Writing Sabbaticals 2022 recipients were selected from more than 160 applications from the Arab world, through an advisory committee comprised of Maya Abul Hayatt (novelist and poet, Jerusalem), Muhamed Abdelnaby (writer and translator, Cairo), and Nadia Ghanem (filmmaker, Cairo).
 The writers are: